Specialty Pharmacy Prescription Services

 If you do not want to receive Clinical Management phone calls, please contact the Dartmouth-Hitchcock Pharmacy at (855) 280-3893 and ask to opt out.

 We will need your help so that we can help you.
-You must be willing to actively participate in our program for access to the health care benefits provided by our specialty pharmacy team.
+You must be willing to actively participate in our program.
+This allows access to the health care benefits provided by our specialty pharmacy team.
 This includes responding to our outreach calls, and providing updates about your health.
 You need to be willing to take your medication on time and as instructed in order for it to work properly.
 Consultations with a pharmacist do not replace appointments with your provider.

 Your refrigerated medications will be shipped overnight at no charge via FedEx.
 All nonrefrigerated medications are shipped via USPS or FedEx.
-We will contact you before shipping medications to confirm the shipping address and out of pocket expense.
+We will contact you before shipping.
+We will confirm the shipping address and out of pocket expense.
 Please return our call as soon as possible to avoid delays.
-After we have confirmed your order we will fill your prescription within one day.
+After your order has been confirmed we will fill your prescription within one day.
 Tracking numbers are available upon request.
 Note: The D-H Pharmacy will not ship any medication without your direct permission.

-Should there be a delay in filling your prescription, we will notify you to try and prevent interruptions in therapy.
+Should there be a delay, you be notified to prevent interruptions in therapy.
 If our pharmacy is unable to provide your medication, we will help you get your medication from another pharmacy.

 Please open your order and review the contents immediately after you receive them to ensure your order is correct and complete.
-We encourage you to store your medication in the proper way as soon as possible.
+We encourage you to store your medication properly as soon as possible.
 Please contact the D-H Pharmacy at (855) 280-3893 within one business day to report missing or damaged contents.

 Feedback or questions about your order?

-Thank you for taking the time to review all the services D-H Specialty Pharmacy is able to offer.
-We welcome all feedback and are always working to improve your experience.
-If you are interested in enrolling in our mail order service, completing a satisfaction survey or customer complaint form, or assigning a personal representative to your account, please call (855) 280-3893.
+Thank you for reading about the D-H Specialty Pharmacy.
+We welcome feedback and want to improve.
+If you're interested in mail order service, completing a satisfaction survey or customer complaint, or assigning a representative, call (855) 280-3893.

-To contact patient support and check your prescription order status, call the pharmacy at (855) 280-3893.
-For after-hours questions, please follow the prompts to speak with a member of our specialty staff.
+To contact patient support and check a prescription status, call the pharmacy at (855) 280-3893.
+For after-hours questions, use the prompts to speak with a member of our specialty staff.

 Order delays, returns, and errors

-If your order is delayed due to events such as weather, poor drug availability or insurance coverage changes, the D-H Pharmacy will contact you to ensure that you have no interruptions in therapy.
-If you have any questions on how to handle a missed treatment or delivery, call the pharmacy at (855) 280-3893 or e-mail email@example.com.
+If your order is delayed due to weather, out of stock, or insurance issues, the D-H Pharmacy will call you to avoid a missed dose.
+If you have questions about a missed dose, call us at (855) 280-3893 or e-mail email@example.com.

-Due to rules set forth by the New Hampshire Board of Pharmacy, we are unable to take back medication once it has left the pharmacy.
-We will do everything possible to make sure your order is correct before leaving the pharmacy.
-If receiving your prescription via mail order, please open your order and review the contents immediately to ensure your order is accurate and complete.
+The New Hampshire Board of Pharmacy prevents medication returns after its sale.
+We strive to make sure your order is correct before leaving the site.
+If having a prescription mailed, open it immediately to ensure your order is complete.